-(each a "Tax Event") provided that no such notice of redemption shall be given earlier than 90 days prior to the earliest date on which (i) the Bank would be obliged to pay such additional amounts; or (ii) the Bank would not be entitled to claim such a deduction (or the amount of such deduction would be materially reduced) in respect of such payment (as applicable), in each case, were a payment in respect of the Notes then be due.
+(each a "Tax Event") provided that no such notice of redemption shall be given earlier than 90 days prior to the earliest date on which (i) the Bank would be obliged to pay such additional amounts; or (ii) the Bank would not be entitled to claim such a deduction (or the amount of such deduction would be

-Prior to the publication of any notice of redemption pursuant to this Condition 5.2, the Bank shall deliver to the Fiscal Agent to make available at its specified office to the Noteholders (i) a certificate signed by two directors of the Bank stating that the Bank is entitled to effect such redemption and setting forth a statement of facts showing that the conditions precedent to the right of the Bank so to redeem have occurred and (ii) an opinion of independent legal advisers of recognised standing to the effect that a Tax Event has occurred.
+Prior to the publication of any notice of redemption pursuant to this Condition 5.3, the Bank shall deliver to the Fiscal Agent to make available at its specified office to the Noteholders (i) a certificate signed by two directors of the Bank stating that the Bank is entitled to effect such redemption and setting forth a statement of facts showing that the conditions precedent to the right of the Bank so to redeem have occurred and (ii) an opinion of independent legal advisers of recognised standing to the effect that a Tax Event has occurred.

-Notes redeemed pursuant to this Condition 5.2 will be redeemed at their Early Redemption Amount referred to in Condition 5.5 below together (if appropriate) with interest accrued to (but excluding) the date of redemption.
+Notes redeemed pursuant to this Condition 5.3 will be redeemed at their Early Redemption Amount referred to in Condition 5.6 below together (if appropriate) with interest accrued to (but excluding) the date of redemption.

-5.3 Redemption upon a Capital Event - Subordinated Notes
+5.4 Redemption upon a Capital Event - Subordinated Notes

-This Condition 5.3 applies only to Subordinated Notes in relation to which this Condition 5.3 is specified as being applicable in the applicable Final Terms, and references to "Notes" and "Noteholders" in this Condition shall be construed accordingly.
+This Condition 5.4 applies only to Subordinated Notes in relation to which this Condition 5.4 is specified as being applicable in the applicable Final Terms, and references to "Notes" and "Noteholders" in this Condition shall be construed accordingly.

-Subject to the provisions of Condition 5.11, the Notes may, save as provided below, be redeemed at the option of the Bank, in whole, but not in part, at any time (if this Note is not a Floating Rate Note) or on any Interest Payment Date (if this Note is a Floating Rate Note), on giving not less than 30 nor more than 60 days' notice (which notice shall be irrevocable) to the Fiscal Agent and, in accordance with Condition 12, the Noteholders, if a Capital Event occurs.
+Subject to the provisions of Condition 5.12, the Notes may, save as provided below, be redeemed at the option of the Bank, in whole, but not in part, at any time (if this Note is not a Floating Rate Note) or on any Interest Payment Date (if this Note is a Floating Rate Note, an Inflation Linked Note or an Inflation Linked Annuity Note), on giving not less than 30 nor more than 60 days' notice (which notice shall be irrevocable) to the Fiscal Agent and, in accordance with Condition 12, the Noteholders, if a Capital Event occurs.